 Democratic President Barack Obama has denounced the practice as unacceptable and Attorney General Eric Holder has said the FBI has launched a criminal inquiry.

 The hearing in the House ways and means committee came at the end of a difficult week for the White House, which has also faced new questions about a deadly assault on the US diplomatic mission in Libya and fended off attacks on the seizure of reporters' phone records.

 Friday's was the first in a series of congressional hearings on the tax affair - correspondents say Republicans hope to use it to discredit Mr Obama just months into his second term.

 "I want to apologise on behalf of the Internal Revenue Service for the mistakes that we made and the poor service we provided," Mr Miller told the panel.

-"Partisanship - and even the perception of partisanship - has no place at the Internal Revenue Service."'Culture of cover-ups'
+"Partisanship - and even the perception of partisanship - has no place at the Internal Revenue Service."

 J Russell George, the treasury department inspector general for tax administration, told the committee that he had not seen evidence IRS officials were under political pressure to target conservative groups.